 • Performance Monitoring Dashboards: Consider implementing specialized performance monitoring dashboards that focus on real-time metrics for critical applications, services, or specific network segments.
 These dashboards provide a dedicated view of real-time performance and help ensure focused monitoring of crucial aspects of your network.

-Chord Session Dynamic Dashboard
+Network Monitoring Dashboard - Chord Session Dynamic Dashboard

 By incorporating real-time monitoring capabilities into your network monitoring dashboard, you equip yourself with the tools necessary to detect, analyze, and respond to network events as they happen.
 In the next section, we will explore the best practices for optimizing performance and scalability in your network monitoring dashboard.

-Section 8: Optimizing Performance and Scalability
+Section 9: Optimizing Performance and Scalability For Your Network Monitoring Dashboard

-Section 8: Optimizing Performance and Scalability
+Section 9: Optimizing Performance and Scalability For Your Network Monitoring Dashboard

 Optimizing the performance and scalability of your network monitoring dashboard is crucial for handling increasing data volumes, ensuring efficient operations, and providing a seamless user experience.
 In this section, we will explore the best practices for optimizing performance and scalability in your network monitoring dashboard.